wisemanstan123/pde-graphics-2-draw-a-scene/README.md

 - any other scene that you can think of

 Your drawing must include:
-- A resized window
+- a resized window
-- A new background colour
+- a new background colour
-- At least 10 shapes, including all of the following:
+- at least 20 shapes, including the following:
   - lines
   - rectangles
-  -ellipses
+  - ellipses
-- some shapes must be filled, using multiple colours
+- multiple colours
 - multiple stroke thicknesses.
-Example:  strokeWeight(5);
+- text

+## Tip
 Need to center a rectangle?
 - Start with: ```rectMode(CENTER);```
 - Then specify the center points instead of the corner: rect(center, center, size, size)